Rural vs Urban water quality & infrastructure

 Capture Basin

-Source Water (ground and surface water - able to switch between sources without a liability/problem at that time)
+Source Water (ground and surface water - able to switch between sources to mitigate the risk of source water problems without a liability/problem at that time)

 Filtration (inherent filtration of ground water, limitations of PFAs filtration)